kwasniew/hyperbook/README.md

-# Complete Intro to Hyperapp and its ecosystem.
+# Hyperbook: a complete intro to Hyperapp for those who have 4 hours to spare

-This tutorial gives you full coverage of Hyperapp - a tiny framework for building web interfaces.
+This tutorial/mini-book gives you full coverage of Hyperapp - a tiny framework for building web interfaces.

 ## How to read it